Dr. Zazzaro offers you the highest level of care and state of the art treatment and services for you and your entire family.

 Old black amalgam fillings are becoming a thing of the past.

 Tooth loss doesn’t have to stop your smile from saying great things about you.
 Cosmetic dentistry has many tooth-replacement options that allow you to recapture your youthful appearance and restore the function of your teeth.
 One which we might recommend is a dental implant.

 Dental implants provide a look and feel that’s very close to natural teeth.
 Implants are metal posts or frames surgically placed beneath your gums.
 After placement, the implants fuse to the bone of your jaw and act as artificial tooth roots.
 Replacement teeth are attached to the implant.

 The bleaching process lightens discolored enamel and dentin.
-This is the safest, most effective way to bighten your smile — often in one week.
+This is the safest, most effective way to brighten your smile — often in one week.

 Bonding involves applying a tooth-colored composite resin to the tooth.
 It can be used for cosmetic purposes or to repair or protect teeth.
 Bonding is ideal for patients who have chips or cracks in front teeth or want to make changes in the appearance of teeth.

 Composite resins are also used to protect exposed roots which results from gum recession.
 They also help prevent sensitivity to temperature changes which can occur when roots are exposed.